-- Reviewed and discussed the audited financial statements with management; - Discussed with Ernst & Young LLP matters required to be discussed under Statement of Auditing Standards No. 61, Communication with Audit Committees, as amended; and Statement of Auditing Standards No. 90 Audit Committee Communications; - Received from Ernst & Young LLP written disclosures and a letter regarding their independence required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees and has discussed with Ernst & Young LLP their independence from management and the Company.
+- Reviewed and discussed the audited financial statements, including balance sheets, related statements of operations, stockholder's equity and cash flows, with management; - Discussed with Ernst & Young LLP matters required to be discussed under Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended; and Statement on Auditing Standards No. 90 Audit Committee Communications; - Received from Ernst & Young LLP written disclosures and a letter regarding their independence required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees and has discussed with Ernst & Young LLP their independence from management and the Company.

-The Audit Committee discussed with the Company's independent registered public accounting firm, the overall scope and plans for the audit.
+The Audit Committee discusses with the Company's independent registered public accounting firm, the overall scope and plans for their audits.
 The Committee meets with the independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.

-Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2005 for filing with the SEC.
+Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2006 for filing with the SEC.
 The Audit Committee and the Board of Directors have also recommended, subject to stockholder approval, the selection of the Company's independent registered public accounting firm.

 The Audit Committee has adopted a written charter.
-The Committee held seven meetings during the year ended December 31, 2005.
-All of the members of the Audit Committee are considered independent, as defined in the National Association of Securities Dealers, Inc. listing standards and Rule 10A-3 of the Exchange Act.
+The Committee held six meetings during the year ended December 31, 2006.
+All of the members of the Audit Committee are considered independent, as defined in the NASDAQ Stock Market LLC listing standards and Rule 10A-3 of the Exchange Act.

-Respectfully Submitted by:

-MEMBERS OF THE AUDIT COMMITTEE

-Sanford R. Robertson, Audit Committee Chair

-Robert Z. Gussin, Ph.D.
+Respectfully Submitted by: MEMBERS OF THE AUDIT COMMITTEE Sanford R. Robertson, Audit Committee Chair Robert Z. Gussin, Ph.D.
 Vernon R. Loucks, Jr.

-Dated: March 7, 2006
+Dated: March 27, 2007